rtCamp/Frappe-Manager/docs/guides/backup-restore.md

 ls ~/frappe/sites/mybench.localhost/backups/migrations/
 ```

-**"Already up to date" but the config looks wrong.** Use `fm migrate mybench.localhost --rerun` rather than editing `[migration_state]` by hand: it re-applies the current release's steps against the bench as it is now.
+**"Already up to date" but the config looks wrong.** Use `fm migrate mybench.localhost --rerun` rather than editing `[schema]` by hand: it re-applies the current release's steps against the bench as it is now.

 ### Before a deploy or switch